-Businesses across all industries are adopting cloud computing at an accelerating rate, recognizing the vast potential increases to productivity, cybersecurity, and profits.
-Despite the growth in the cloud computing sector, some organizations resist the change due to various unfounded fears and concerns.
-These misconceptions are often rooted in a lack of understanding, so these cloud misconceptions can be cleared up and anxieties assuaged:
+Businesses across all industries are adopting cloud computing at an accelerating rate.
+Thus, they are recognizing the vast potential increases to productivity, cyber-security, and profits.
+Despite the growth in the cloud computing sector, some organizations resist the change due to various unfounded fears.
+These misconceptions are often rooted in a lack of understanding.
+Luckily, these cloud misconceptions can be cleared up and anxieties assuaged:

 Misconception #1: Cloud computing is risky.

-The concept of letting your data and files live on a virtual server somewhere else in the world might feel risky, but in fact using cloud computing is more secure.
-When utilizing cloud computing services, your information will be more protected from viruses and cybercriminals and your data will be automatically backed up frequently in case something were to happen to it.
+The concept of letting your data and files live on a virtual server somewhere else in the world might feel risky.
+In reality, cloud computing is actually more secure.
+Your data will be better protected from viruses and cyber-criminals, and it will be automatically backed up.
+That way, if the unthinkable happens, you’re protected.

 Misconception #2: Cloud computing is too expensive.

-Again, this cloud misconception comes from an understandable place—to the uninitiated, it sounds like it must be very costly to store massive amounts of data on an Internet-based platform.
-However, the upfront costs that you pay to set up cloud computing get paid back to you in the long run through savings: IT management costs drop, maintenance of server hardware is replaced, and you only end up paying for the IT services you need instead of overpaying for too much.
+This cloud misconception comes from an understandable place.
+To the uninitiated, it sounds like it must be very costly to store massive amounts of data or run an application on an Internet-based platform.
+In reality, overtime upfront costs are paid back through savings.
+IT management costs drop, maintenance of server hardware is eliminated, and mobility and productivity is increased.

 Misconception #4: Cloud computing must be embraced entirely.

-When you’re first implementing cloud computing for your enterprise, you may think that it’s an all-or-nothing proposal and the usefulness of physical servers is immediately supplanted.
-However, this too is a cloud computing misconception—in fact, many times the most effective strategy might be a combination where virtual and physical servers are setup simultaneously and operations are slowly moved to the cloud.
-Further, having some operations still on the physical servers can allow for faster means to work with particularly large datasets.
+When first approaching cloud computing, you may think that the usefulness of physical servers is immediately supplanted.
+However, this too is a cloud computing misconception.
+Many times the most effective strategy might be a combination of virtual and physical servers running together.
+Further, having some operations still on the physical servers can allow for faster means to work with particularly large data-sets.

 Misconception #5: Cloud computing is only beneficial to the IT department.

-While the workers in IT might have the most direct knowledge of the how’s and why’s of cloud computing, the truth is everyone across the enterprise can benefit.
-Cloud computing allows productivity increases across the business, which can be a key leg up over competition who hasn’t embraced such benefits of virtual desktops, automatic data backups, consistent environments across devices, and more.
+While IT might have the most direct knowledge of the how’s and why’s of cloud computing, the truth is everyone across the enterprise can benefit.
+Cloud computing allows productivity increases, which can be an advantage over the competition.
+Embraced the benefits of virtual desktops, automatic data backups, consistent environments across devices, and everything else the cloud offers.